Tracking vs. Monitoring: Key Differences Explained

 - The apps employees go to during work - like Facebook, YouTube, or Netflix - to see if they're working or just having fun.

-- Which websites are off-limits based on what the company says is okay and not okay.
+- Which websites are off-limits based on company policies?

 Communication Monitoring Tools

-Companies use special tools to check how people talk at work.
+Companies use communication tools to check how people talk at work.
 These tools look at emails, chats, and phone calls to make sure everyone follows the rules.

 Here's what these checking tools can do:

-- Scan emails to find bad words about leaking secrets, being mean to others, or breaking company rules.
+- Scan employee emails to find bad words about leaking secrets.
+Being mean to others or disrupting company culture.

 - Save messages from work chat apps like Slack and Microsoft Teams to check them later.

-- Listen to phone calls, which helps managers know if employees in customer service and sales are doing a good job.
+- Listen to phone calls.
+It helps managers know if current employees in customer service and sales are doing a good job.

 Main Differences: Employee Monitoring vs. Tracking